AYUSH Counselling 2025

 Decision-Making Pressure: Candidates may experience pressure while making decisions regarding choice filling and seat locking, as these decisions significantly impact their academic and career paths.Candidates should take the time to research and evaluate their options carefully.
 Considering their interests, future career prospects, and personal aspirations can help in making informed decisions.
 Seeking guidance from mentors, teachers, or AYUSH professionals can also provide valuable insights.

-Technical Issues: Technical issues such as slow internet connection, website glitches, or system crashes during the online counseling process can be frustrating.Candidates should ensure they have a stable internet connection and use a reliable device for the counseling process.
+Technical Issues: Technical issues such as slow internet connection, website glitches, or system crashes during the online counselling process can be frustrating.Candidates should ensure they have a stable internet connection and use a reliable device for the counselling process.
 It is advisable to have backup options, such as using different internet browsers or devices.
 Contacting the helpline or technical support provided by the conducting authority can help in resolving any technical issues.

 Financial Custodian

-The Financial Custodian is the All India Institute of Ayurveda (AIIA), New Delhi, an autonomous institute under the Ministry of AYUSH .
+The Financial Custodian is the All India Institute of Ayurveda (AIIA), New Delhi, an autonomous institute under the Ministry of AYUSH.
 They shall collect non-refundable Registration Fees and refundable security amounts from applicants on behalf of AACCC and repay the security amount to the candidates on AACCC’s advice.

 The return of the security amount will be completed by the Financial Custodian within 20 working days of the eligible list being published on the AACCC website.